rohanmistry231/Python-Interview-Preparation/Python Coding Pattern Interview Questions with Ans/Python Dictionary Pattern Coding Interview Questions/README.md

-# Python Dictionary DSA Patterns Interview Questions
+# Python Dictionary Patterns Interview Questions

 This README provides **100 Python dictionary manipulation questions** designed for AI/ML students preparing for technical interviews.
 The questions focus on dictionary-specific problems, leveraging Python's dictionary data structure for efficient key-value operations and Data Structures and Algorithms (DSA) patterns such as hash tables, frequency counting, grouping, and dynamic programming.
 They are categorized into **Basic**, **Intermediate**, and **Advanced** levels, covering tasks like frequency analysis, key-value mapping, and complex dictionary-based algorithms.
 Each question includes a problem statement, with the solution hidden in a `<details>` tag to encourage users to attempt the problem before viewing the answer.
 This format supports hands-on practice and aligns with interview preparation for AI/ML roles, complementing the list and set-focused DSA questions.